 This can lead to many types of diseases such as diabetes and digestive problems to certain types of cancers.

 So, why aren’t you doing something about it?
 It’s because you tried but failed and didn’t want to keep losing.

 Do you want to know why you failed?
-It’s because you haven’t been adequately educated on fat loss or in this case, belly fat loss.
+It’s because you haven’t been adequately educated on fat loss.